bbehling-trimble/nathan/README.md

   * Bootstrap HTML table
   * Bootstrap Button

-Use Create React App CLI to make a new app
+Must use Create React App CLI to make a new app

 Add a Leaflet map using OSM as the basemap.

 The table will be populated using JSON data in this repo.
 Use this as the data source for the table.

-Must use RxJS to get the data and update of the table uisng an observable.
+Must use RxJS to get the data as an HTTP request and must update of the table uisng an observable.

 The button will be a component in each row.
 This button will zoom to a point contained in the data.
 Can use JS click event or RxJS observable.

-Map, Table, and Button must be React components.
+Map, Table, and Button must be seperate React components.

 This solution must be responsive.